• Skip to primary navigation

 • In a large stock pot, add salt, herbs, bay leaves and peppercorns.
 Toast over medium-high heat for 1 to 2 minutes just until fragrant.

-• Carefully add 3 quarts of warm water.
+• Carefully add the warm water.
 Water may steam and bubble when first added to the hot pan.

 • Stir continuously until salt dissolves.
 Remove from heat immediately to allow to cool.

-• Add 4 quarts of cold water, apple cider, onion, celery, and garlic.
+• Add apple cider, onion, celery, and garlic.
 Let cool for 15 minutes.

-• Set brining bag in a large roasting pan with top open wide.
-Add turkey, breast side down, and cover with the cooled brine.³
+• Set brining bag in a large roasting pan with top open wide (or inside a brining bucket.)
+Add the turkey breast side down and cover with the cooled brining liquid.
+Add the remaining cold water.
+Massage the liquid until all the ingredients are evenly distributed.

 • Let sit for 24 to 48 hours in the brine.